02

 Book A Call

-The most important shift in online packaging design is the loss of physical scale.
-On an e-commerce platform, a 1 kg pack of protein powder and a 100 g protein powder pack appear almost the same size on screen.
-Weight, height, and shelf dominance no longer matter.
-Everything is reduced to a small visual tile, often just a few centimetres wide on a mobile screen.
+The most significant shift in online packaging is the loss of physical scale.
+On an e-commerce platform, a 1 kg protein powder and a 100 g protein powder appear almost identical in size.
+Weight, height, and shelf dominance become irrelevant.
+Everything is reduced to a small visual tile, and the packaging has to communicate the brand, the product, and the reason to click within that constraint.

 We worked with Bingo (by ITC) to help them launch India’s next viral beverage; Aam Panna